Hero image of Teen Chef showing mobile screen mock-ups.

 MVP for a Teen Cooking App ages 13+.

-Getting constructive feedback was a challenge.
+Getting constructive feedback from teens was another challenge.

 Learned

 Safety issues needs to be further addressed, and adding instructional how-to material can help the user grow their skills.
-There’s a lot growth opportunities.
-Designer notes: I think the branding could use some tweaks, especially the logo.

-Copyright © 2023 Suzy Kong
+Copyright © 2024 Suzy Kong